Use the rich-text editor

 Headings and structure

 Use headings to break long articles into scannable sections.
-The article title is automatically rendered as <h1> by the widget — start your body sections at Heading 2.
+The article's own title is already rendered as the page heading, so start your body sections at Heading 2 even though a Heading 1 button exists.

 • Heading 2 — major sections (2–6 per article).